szymor/soulfu/README.md

 + OpenGL development files.

 > [!NOTE]
-> Note that the libraries need to be in the 32-bit version.
+> The libraries need to be in the 32-bit version.

 ### Examples
 <details>